 The 2020-2021 supply list online is complete, though teachers may ask for additional items.
 The 2020-2021 supply will be posted before the beginning of next school year.

 3. Do you know when we will receive letters about teacher placement or Orientation?

-Letters will be sent home during the week of August 10th.
+Postcards will be sent home the week prior to school starting.

 4. Does the school sell school t-shirts?

 No, the school does not sell t-shirts, though we try to provide 1 to every student at the beginning of the year, for the first week only based on community donations.
 After that t-shirts are sold for $12.00.

 5. What are the school colors?

 7. When is the first day of school?